Assisted dying law would be implemented in ‘safe and practicable’ way, says PM

 Speaking at the conclusion of the committee’s last session, Ms Leadbeater said: “We are not removing judges from this process.
 Rather, we are adding the expertise and experience of psychiatrists and social workers to provide extra protections in the areas of assessing mental capacity and detecting coercion while retaining judicial oversight.”

-It has been suggested that some MPs who supported the Bill in the Commons in November could change their stance when it returns for a further vote in the coming months, after the change to the High Court safeguard.
+It has been suggested that some MPs who supported the Bill in the Commons in November could change their stance when it returns for a further vote, after the change to the High Court safeguard.

 But Ms Leadbeater has said the Terminally Ill Adults (End of Life) Bill, as amended, is now “safer, fairer, and more workable”.